Omar is an active member of IATSE Local 52. He works on both props and set decorations for New York productions.

 This background is one of the reasons Omar feels compelled to run in 2018.
 As a member of the Democratic Party he believes diversity is an asset and that all voices must be included.

-After attending UCF and completing his bachelor's degree in Business Management, Omar moved to Brooklyn in 2006, and started his career in the movie industry.
-In 2009 he joined the International Alliance of Theatrical Stage Employees, Local 52.
+After attending the University of Central Florida and completing his bachelor's degree in Business Management, Omar moved to Brooklyn in 2006 to start his career in the movie industry.
+In 2009, he joined the International Alliance of Theatrical Stage Employees, Local 52.